Business Assistance

 Description

-Public Act 093-0936 (Illinois Energy Conservation Code for Commercial Buildings) was signed into law in August, 2004 by Illinois Governor Rod Blagojevich.
+Public Act 093-0936 (Illinois Energy Conservation Code for Commercial Buildings) was signed into law in August, 2004.
 The Illinois Energy Conservation Code for Commercial Buildings became effective April 8, 2006.
 On October 9, 2007 the Law was revised to mandate the latest published edition, excluding supplements, of the International Energy Conservation Code.
-The Illinois Code is currently the 2006 International Energy Conservation Code.
+As of August 18, 2009 the Illinois Energy Conservation Code for Commercial Buildings is the 2009 International Energy Conservation Code.
+On August 28, 2009, Public Act 096-0778 requiring an energy code for residential buildings was signed into law.
+It became effective on January 29th, 2010, officially establishing the 2009 International Energy Conservation Code as the energy code for residential buildings in Illinois.

 WHAT THE LAW REQUIRES

-This Law requires all new commercial construction for which a building permit application is received by a municipality or county to follow a comprehensive statewide energy conservation code.
-Renovations, alterations, additions, and repairs to most existing commercial buildings must follow the Illinois Energy Conservation Code.
-Local governments are also free to adopt stricter energy conservation Laws.
-The Law requires design and construction professionals to follow the latest published edition of the International Energy Conservation Code which is currently the 2006 International Energy Conservation Code and the American Society of Heating, Refrigeration and Air-conditioning Engineers (ASHRAE) Standard 90.1, 2004 “Energy Standard for Buildings except Low-Rise Residential Buildings.”
+The Law requires all new commercial and residential construction for which a building permit application is received by a municipality or county to follow a comprehensive statewide energy conservation code.
+Renovations, alterations, additions, and repairs to most existing commercial and residential buildings must follow the Illinois Energy Conservation Code.
+The Law requires design and construction professionals to follow the latest published edition of the International Energy Conservation Code which is currently the 2009 International Energy Conservation Code and the American Society of Heating, Refrigeration and Air-conditioning Engineers (ASHRAE) Standard 90.1, 2007 “Energy Standard for Buildings except Low-Rise Residential Buildings.”
 Under the law, the Capital Development Board has the power to modify the Illinois Energy Conservation Code.

 THE GOALS OF THE LAW